-When in one of the Setup menus the ESC key is used to move to the next higher submenu level.

-♠, ♥, SHAFT ENCODER When in one of the Setup menus, the ♠ and ♥ arrow keys are used to move to various items in the menu system.
-Turning the SHAFT ENCODER knob clockwise (to the right) has the same effect as pressing the ♠ key.
+- SELECT: When in one of the Setup menus the SELECT key is used to move to the next lower sub-menu level or to select a menu parameter that is to be changed.
+The SELECT key is also used in combination with the numeric keys to enter numeric data. - ESC: When in one of the Setup menus the ESC key is used to move to the next higher submenu level. - ♠, ♥, SHAFT ENCODER: When in one of the Setup menus, the ↑ and ♥ arrow keys are used to move to various items in the menu system.
+Turning the SHAFT ENCODER knob clockwise (to the right) has the same effect as pressing the ↑ key.
 Turning the SHAFT ENCODER knob counter-clockwise (to the left) has the same effect as pressing the ♥ key (See also section 3.4)

-Pressing the ↑ and ↓ buttons simultaneously will activate a scrolling help message that will explain the currently selected item in detail.
+Pressing the \uparrow and \checkmark buttons simultaneously will activate a scrolling help message that will explain the currently selected item in detail.